EskelinenAntti/tmux-ide/README.md

 ## Overview

 `tmux-ide` is a simple shell script that streamlines your development workflow by creating and managing tmux sessions for your projects.
-It automatically creates a new tmux session for a given directory or attaches to an existing one, providing a consistent and efficient development environment.
+It automatically creates a new tmux session for a given directory or attaches to an existing one.

 ## Features